zyzzyxdonta/UNICOREDaemonCerts/README.md

 UNICOREDaemonCerts creates the certificates and private keys for standard UNICORE installations.
 The output paths and keystore passes are set to the ones used in a standard UNICORE install.

 ## Usage:

+Call CreateDaemonCerts.py without parameters to show all parameters and their default values.

-CreateDaemonCerts.py parameter2=value2 parameter2=value2.
-A list of all parameters follows:
+Usage is: CreateDaemonCerts.py parameter2=value2 parameter2=value2.
 A typical command to generate Daemon Certs for all UNICORE server daemons would be:

     CreateDaemonCerts.py FQDN=int-bionano.it.kit.edu \